 The exact origins of the ankh remain shrouded in mystery.
 Some scholars believe it symbolizes the union of the male and female, with the loop representing the womb and the cross, the phallus.
 This interpretation aligns with the Egyptian obsession with duality and the harmonious balance of opposites.

-Mythological Tales Surrounding the Ankh
+Mythological Tales Surrounding the Egyptian Cross

 The ankh weaves its way through many Egyptian myths.
 It represents the union of man and woman and symbolizes the creation of life through this union.
 So this combination of the male and female symbols finds itself in heavenly love stories.